Cheapest Columbia County Heating Oil Price History

 Adoption of solar home heating systems in Columbia

 Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Columbia are heated with active solar arrays.
-This is a 385% gain from 2012, when 1,484 homes utilized active solar heating.
+As it stands today, 7,204 homes in Columbia are heated with active solar arrays.
+This is a 240% gain from 2015, when 2,117 homes incorporated active solar heating.

 Columbia County Heating Oil Trends